Yinka Junaid CTA MBACP Accredited Counsellor/Psychotherapist. EMDR Europe Accred

-I am also a fully qualified EMDR (Eye Movement Desensitisation and Reprocessing) therapist, I was trained by Dr Michael C Paterson OBE, an EMDR Europe Accredited Senior Trainer.
+I am also an EMDR (Eye Movement Desensitisation and Reprocessing) Europe Accredited Practitioner.
+I was trained by Dr Michael C Paterson OBE, an EMDR Europe Accredited Senior Trainer.

 For some people, when something traumatic has happened to them, the memory of their experience comes crashing back into their mind, forcing them to relive the event with the same intensity of feeling - like it's taking place in the present moment.